-This warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the product is first put into use, whichever occurs first and for a period of:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer, or (2) the date the product is first put into use, whichever occurs first and for the applicable period below:

-SIX (6) CONSECUTIVE MONTHS for private use or commercial use.
+1. SIX (6) consecutive months, for private use or commercial use owners

-In AUSTRALIA and NEW-ZEALAND only, this warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the product is first put into use, whichever occurs first and for a period of:
+In AUSTRALIA and NEW ZEALAND only, this warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the product is first put into use, whichever occurs first, and for a period of TWELVE (12) CONSECUTIVE MONTHS and THIRTY SIX (36) CONSECUTIVE MONTHS for Power-train Engine and Transmission systems only, for private use or commercial use.

-- TWENTY-FOUR (24) CONSECUTIVE MONTHS, or - A total use of FIFTEÉN THOUSAND (15 000) kilometers, whichever occurs first, for private use or commercial use.